Maha561/Student-Performance-Dashboard/README.md

 👨‍💻 About Me

-Hi, I'm XXX, a 3rd-year Computer Science student at XYZ Engineering College, passionate about building user-friendly and impactful web applications.
+Hi, I'm Mahalakshmi A, a 3rd-year Computer Science student at Jeppiaar Engineering College, passionate about building user-friendly and impactful web applications.

 I'm currently focused on Frontend Web Development, working with HTML, CSS, JavaScript, and React, and continuously improving my problem-solving skills through Data Structures & Algorithms in Java.